Raid on the Beersheba to Hafir el Auja railway: Advance to the Ottoman railway

 The New Zealand Mounted Rifles Brigade and the 2nd Light Horse Brigade took up a position at 02:30 facing east on the far side of the Wadi Ghuzzee.
-Khalasa had been surrounded and guarded while the division moved past and subsequently the 2nd Light Horse Brigade took up the line Asluj to Goz Sheihili in touch with the 1st Light Horse Brigade on their right and the New Zealand Mounted Rifles Brigade on their left which brigade was in touch with the 2nd Light Horse Brigade.
-The 2nd Light Horse Brigade eventually found in touch with the 3rd Light Horse Brigade, Imperial Mounted Division on their left.
-Only the 2nd Light Horse Brigade was opposed just after daylight by armed Bedouin, one was killed and the others were taken prisoner.
+Khalasa had been surrounded and guarded while the division moved past.
+Subsequently, the 2nd Light Horse Brigade took up the line Asluj to Goz Sheihili in touch with the 1st Light Horse Brigade on their right and the New Zealand Mounted Rifles Brigade on their left, which brigade was in touch with the 2nd Light Horse Brigade.
+The 2nd Light Horse Brigade eventually came in touch with the 3rd Light Horse Brigade, Imperial Mounted Division on their left.
+Only the 2nd Light Horse Brigade was opposed just after daylight by armed Bedouin; one was killed, and the others were taken prisoner.

-Destruction of railway
+Destruction of the railway

-At daylight on the 23 May the New Zealand Mounted Rifle Brigade was north of the planned demolition site and in touch with the Imperial Mounted Division, which was to demonstrate against the Beersheba line and prevent any Ottoman troops attempting to stop the destruction of the railway.
-Only a few snipers tried to interrupted the work.
+At daylight on 23 May, the New Zealand Mounted Rifle Brigade was north of the planned demolition site and in touch with the Imperial Mounted Division, which was to demonstrate against the Beersheba line and prevent any Ottoman troops attempting to stop the destruction of the railway.
+Only a few snipers tried to interrupt the work.

-Chaytor's northern column reached Asluj at 07:00 on 23 May and by 10:00 had set and exploded charges cutting in half alternate rails on both sides of the railway line for 7 mi.
+Chaytor's northern column reached Asluj at 07:00 on 23 May and by 10:00 had set and exploded charges, cutting in half alternate rails on both sides of the railway line for 7 mi.
 The 18-arch Ashlar bridge at Asluj was also destroyed.
-Here every second arch was blown up.
-Meanwhile, the Imperial Camel Brigade, following the line of the frontier to Hafir el Auja was delayed.
-They arrived at 11:45 to begin demolitions along 13 mi of railway line including seven bridges.
+Here, every second arch was blown up.
+Meanwhile, the Imperial Camel Brigade was delayed following the frontier line to Hafir el Auja.
+They arrived at 11:45 to begin demolitions along 13 mi of railway line, including seven bridges.